-50s when this was filmed.

-Video 34.
-Traditional Accents and Dialects of South East England: Kent.

-Video 35.
-Sir Laurence Olivier performing Lear's famous "mad scene" as Romantic Realism in Granada's 1983 TV production (1:47:31 to 1:151:00).

-Video 36.
-Gregory S. Aldrete demonstrating Roman Oratorical Gestures in an ancient theatre at Ostia using a speech of Cicero's.

-Video 37.
-Henry Wiemeyer '22: "Chironomia: A demonstration of the language of hand gestures."

-Video 38.
-"If thou wilt weep my fortunes, take my eyes" with James Earl Jones and Paul Sorvino, NYC Shakespeare Festival, 1974 (2:19:39)

-Video 39.
-"How to Block Felt Hats."

-Video 40.
-Westcountry Yap.

-Video 41.
-Barbara Billingsley (AKA June Cleaver), the whitest woman in America, translates "jive" to an English speaking-only flight attendant in the movie Airplane!

-Video 42.
+Videos

+- Video 33.
+The amazing Buster Keaton doing a pratfall known as a "108" among clowns.
+Buster was in his 50s when this was filmed. - Video 34.
+Traditional Accents and Dialects of South East England: Kent. - Video 35.
+Sir Laurence Olivier performing Lear's famous "mad scene" as Romantic Realism in Granada's 1983 TV production (1:47:31 to 1:151:00). - Video 36.
+Gregory S. Aldrete demonstrating Roman Oratorical Gestures in an ancient theatre at Ostia using a speech of Cicero's. - Video 37.
+Henry Wiemeyer '22: "Chironomia: A demonstration of the language of hand gestures." - Video 38.
+"If thou wilt weep my fortunes, take my eyes" with James Earl Jones and Paul Sorvino, NYC Shakespeare Festival, 1974 (2:19:39) - Video 39.
+"How to Block Felt Hats." - Video 40.
+Westcountry Yap. - Video 41.
+Barbara Billingsley (AKA June Cleaver), the whitest woman in America, translates "jive" to an English speaking-only flight attendant in the movie Airplane! - Video 42.
 "20 British Accents."
-Edgar is probably affecting a conservative English accent signaling his high breeding.
+Edgar is probably affecting a conservative English accent signaling his high breeding. - Video 43.

-Video 43.
 English civil war drum calls, played by the drummers of the Marquess of Winchesters Regiment.
 Video 44.
-"Bagpipes of War"

-Video 45.
-Shakespeare was devasted by Giordano Bruno's death | "The Phoenix and the Turtle" explained.

-Video 46.
-The Sounding of Assisi's Medieval Trumpets.

-Video 47.
-Video, OAE Principal Trumpet David Blackadder introduces the Baroque or Natural Trumpet.

-Video 48.
-"The World Turned Upside Down," English Folk Ballad.
+"Bagpipes of War" - Video 45.
+Shakespeare was devasted by Giordano Bruno's death | "The Phoenix and the Turtle" explained. - Video 46.
+The Sounding of Assisi's Medieval Trumpets. - Video 47.
+Video, OAE Principal Trumpet David Blackadder introduces the Baroque or Natural Trumpet. - Video 48.
+"The World Turned Upside Down," English Folk Ballad. - Video 49.

-Video 49.
 Video.
-John Tyson on polyphony and improvisation in the Renaissance.
+John Tyson on polyphony and improvisation in the Renaissance. - Video 50.
+Raaven John Dowland/ Flow my tears & The Earl of Essex his Galliard. - Video 51.

-Video 50.
-Jacobean broken consort music was dominated by polyphony and collective improvisation like early jazz as in this 20th century classic "My Heart" by Louis Armstrong and His Hot Fives.

-Video 51.
 Video on "Improvisation Around 1600" by Elam Rotem, Early Music Sources.
-Illustration above, "Sylvestro Ganassi, Opera intitulata Fontegara (Venice, 1535).
+Illustration above, "Sylvestro Ganassi, Opera intitulata Fontegara (Venice, 1535). - Video 52.
+Jonathan Winters "The Stick" Apr 1964 Jack Paar.